- Home

 The coconut milk may sound odd, but the coconut flavour won’t come through.
 Instead, the creaminess of the milk perfectly blends with the cheesy, nutty nutritional yeast and savoury stock to make a gorgeously silky sauce.

-Once the pasta is cooked, you can add the tomatoes, olive oil, and garlic back into the pan before stirring vigorously so the pasta soaks up the delicious fresh flavours.
+Once the pasta is cooked, add the tomatoes, olive oil, and garlic back into the pan before stirring vigorously so the pasta soaks up the delicious fresh flavours.
 Then, if you like, add a generous handful of freshly chopped basil and a scattering of vegan parmesan.
 This delicious dish is ready in under 25 minutes – and once you’ve made it, you’ll most likely want to make it again!

 To make one-pot caramelised tomato caprese pasta, try this recipe from Rabbit and Wolves.